What We Know: When Popular Cruise Destinations & Ports Will Reopen

 European Ports & Destinations

 - The European Union opened to visitors on July 1, following months of pandemic-related travel closures.
-As of now, the United States is among one of the countries listed by the EU that falls under this travel ban, not allowing tourist entry into any of its countries.
+As of now, the United States is among one of the countries listed by the European Union that falls under this travel ban, not allowing tourist entry into any of its countries.
+The European Union includes the following countries: Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, and Sweden.

 - On June 30, the European Union released guidelines on the safe resumption of cruise lines following suspensions.
 These new measures cover suggested changes to reduced ship capacity, onboard separation by age groups, hygiene and disinfection measures, and stipulate that cruise lines could consider testing all passengers.
 To read more on these guidelines, visit the European Union Announces Guidelines for the Return of Cruising.